What we achieved in 2020

-By undertaking research, staging events, convening and influencing, we advocate for new policies that have the potential to transform London for the better.
+By undertaking research, staging events, convening, and influencing, we advocate for new policies that have the potential to transform London for the better.
 We identify routes to change policy and practices and look to deepen understanding of the challenges facing the capital.
-Our latest annual report gives a snapshot of some of the ways we’ve helped the capital over the past year.
+Our latest annual report gives a snapshot of some of the ways we’ve helped the capital over the past year and the last decade.

 We grew our audience